omar-mohamed-khallaf/Timewarrior-Pomodoro/README.md

 - [x] Parse output from child process
 - [x] Adapt to changes in terminal size
 - [x] Support unicode
-- [x] Automatic session tracking by handling signals from taskwarrior hook scripts (Doesn't work for android )
+- [x] Automatic session tracking by handling signals from taskwarrior hook scripts (Doesn't work in termux )
-- [x] Handle text wrapping properly (automatically calculate starting line to ensure full text is displayed)
+- [x] Handle text wrapping properly
 - [x] Indicate whether it's a focus time or break time in the interface
-- [ ] Handle errors properly (is timew installed ?)
+- [x] Handle errors properly
+- [ ] Confirm exit before exiting
 - [ ] Make variables configurable
-- [ ] Confirm exit before exiting
 - [ ] Support for `timew start <tags...>` in the interface
 - [ ] Use ascii art to print digits adapted to the size of the terminal